Lesmes Monteiro

 Lesmes Mutna Freire Monteiro (born 1985) is a Guinea Bissauan jurist and rapper known for his human rights activism.

 He was a member of the Vigilant Non-Compliant Citizen's Movement (MCCI).

-In April 2017, he was attacked by a group of strangers for the allegedly protests against President José Mário Vaz.
+In April 2017, he was attacked by a group of strangers for the alleged protests against President José Mário Vaz.

 Monteiro has a law degree from the Faculty of Law of Bissau.